21trebor09/Arduino-Linefollower/Report.md

 ```

 I first tried to use the Adafruit Motors library (AFMotor), but I realised that it would be simpler and more customizable easily if I simply used pinModes as well as digital and analog writing.
-Another improvment that I made was that I simply made functions to move forward, left, and right.
+Another improvement that I made was that I simply made functions to move forward, left, and right.
 It may seem obvious to do so, but I had not coded very much in C++ prior to this project, so I was very unfamiliar with it.

 ```c++
 void moveForward(){